10 Best Day Trips From Zermatt, Switzerland

 Hinterdorf is situated higher up in Zermatt, and you have to go beyond a lodge called Monte Rosa Hotel.
 The lodge was specifically constructed for the early climbers, and you can explore it for a historical tour.
 Hinterdorf is dotted with ancient wooden chalets, storehouses, stables, barns, and narrow lanes.
 The buildings you will see in Hinterdorf date back between 16th to 18th centuries.
 Most of these structures are extremely well-preserved.
 You can visit the local tourist office to inquire about a guided tour to visit historical sites.

 Located only about 31.1 km (19.32 mi) from Zermatt, Visp is unique in a way as it has 300 days of sunshine every year.
 It is set at the bottom of the highest vineyard in Europe and is a great place to chill.
-You can come here by train or car from Zermatt quite easily.
+You can come here on a day trip from Zermatt by train quite easily.
 Visp is an excellent destination for leisure travelers and shopaholics.
 The weekly farmers’ market, which is operational every Friday, is a must-visit, so you should plan your trip accordingly.
-Other attractions include the attractive and car-free Bahnhofstrasse that features many shops and garden terraces.
+Other attractions include the attractive and car-free Bahnhofstrasse which features many shops and garden terraces.
 You can also tour the charming old town, which is famous for its historic buildings.

 Brig is perfect for a full- or half-day excursion from Zermatt.
 You can reach this pretty town in about 1.5 hours by train.
 It is known for its rich and diverse history, and the remnants are still visible all around.
 This bustling town is dotted with a string of restaurants, squares, and cafes and has a great and lively ambiance.
 You can spend some relaxing time at Thermal Baths or explore the magnificent Stockalper Palace.
 There are churches, monasteries, and palaces in this town built by the powerful Kaspar Stockalper.